m5c/RestifyReplicationPackage/mkdocs/data.md

 ## Code / Model Submissions

-Everything the participants actively produced on their endevour to migrate the provided legacy applications:
+Each participant produced two software artifacts: One raw code submission, where the participant manually migrated an application to REST - and one model submission, where the migration was performed by help of modelling.
+Note that in the latter case the provided models were used to directly generate corresponding code.

+Below are direct links to download all participant software submissions.

- * [All raw code and all models (anonymized)](https://www.cs.mcgill.ca/~mschie3/restify/submissions/02-uploads-anonymized-sources-models.zip) (and the corresponding generated code), provided by participants.
+ * [All raw code and all models (anonymized)](https://github.com/m5c/RestifyAnalyzer/blob/master/02-uploads-anonymized-sources-models.zip) (and the corresponding generated code), provided by participants.
- * [All patched code and all models (anonymized)](https://www.cs.mcgill.ca/~mschie3/restify/submissions/03-uploads-sanitized-sources-models.zip) (and the corresponding generated code), provided by participants.
+ * [All patched code and all models (anonymized)](https://github.com/m5c/RestifyAnalyzer/blob/master/03-uploads-sanitized-sources-models.zip) (and the corresponding generated code), provided by participants.

- > We patched some submissions before testing, i.e. in some cases a minimal configuration mistake prevented testing.
-See our publication for the details on the patches performed.
+ > *Patched* refers to minimal changes done to participant submissions.
+In rare cases minimal project configuration mistakes prevented us from testing a submission.
+In these cases we minimally modified the participant submission.
+All study interpretations are based on the patched version.
+We describe the modifications applied in more detail in our paper submission.

 ## Participant Test Results

-We tested all submissions against the requested REST API interface description.
+We determined *correctness* of all submissions, by testing against a stipulated REST API interface description.
+The process is described in more detail in the dedicated [analyzer section](analyzer.md).

-Here's a [CSV with all the results](extrafiles/observations/tests.csv).
-You can reproduce the CSV using the above code / model submissions and our [provided tester](analyzer.md).
+ * For your convenience, we provide a [direct link with the test results in CSV format](extrafiles/observations/tests.csv).
+ * You can reproduce the test results by following the instructions on the [analyzer documentation page](analyzer.md).